 - The nonprofit foundation could lay a pipe from the comfort station across the Island to the sanctuary, at their own expense of an estimated $10,000, the State agency with a $28,000,000 annual budget offered.
 They’d just bragged of spending $24,000 on a single plinth for sculptures in the back of Good Shepherd Plaza.
 This was a ridiculous, unaffordable option, which RIOC surely knew or should have.

-Conceding that any sensible accord with RIOC wasn’t likely, RIRA Common Council members reached out to The Daily, three weeks after RIOC precipitated the crisis, hoping to arouse the community, concerned about the welfare of the cats without a ready source of water.
+Recognizing that any sensible accord with RIOC wasn’t likely, RIRA Common Council members reached out to The Daily, three weeks after RIOC precipitated the crisis, hoping to arouse community concerns about the welfare of the cats without a ready source of water.

 That’s when the (lets call it) fun started.